Does Refinancing Hurt Your Credit?

 The first and most important thing that you can do if you’re trying to keep your credit in good shape is to keep making payments on your existing loan until the refinance is complete.
 Typically, refinancing a mortgage will take a little bit of time to complete.
 According to the March 2021 Ellie Mae Origination Insight Report, it takes 52 days on average to refinance a mortgage loan, so you’ll need to remember to keep making a month or two of payments to your existing lender before you can shift your focus to your new loan.

 2. Practice smart rate shopping.

 The other thing that you can do is to practice smart rate shopping.
-Here, it’s important to note that you can try to limit the number of inquiries to show up on your report by applying with all the lenders in the same 30-day window.
+Here, it’s important to note that you can try to limit the number of inquiries to show up on your report by applying with all the lenders for every credit check in the same 30-day window.
 If you make sure to keep track of your time, all of the inquiries for the same item will be counted as one.
 However, unfortunately, if there is a hard pull on your credit outside of that window, it will count as an additional inquiry.

 3. Limit additional applications after refinancing.

 In general, it takes two years for an inquiry to fall off your credit report.
 After refinancing, you’ll want to be sure to limit the number of new credit applications that you put in during that two-year time period after your refinance has been completed.
 While the impact of the inquiries will lessen over time, having too many inquiries on your credit report at one time can seriously ding your score and make refinancing hurt your credit.